 Tip #5: Hold A Dress Rehearsal

 Like any big event, make sure to do a dress rehearsal.
-Don’t wait until the night of put your pet in a costume for the very first time.
-That way you can suss out and fix any frustrations for your pet beforehand.
+Don’t wait until the big night to put your pet in a costume for the very first time.
+It’s much better to suss out and fix any frustrations for your pet beforehand.

-Of course, if your pet riots altogether, remember that they’re cute enough without any extra decorations (but feel free to go nuts on an adorable leash!).
+Of course, if your pet boycotts the costume altogether, remember that they’re precious enough without any extra decorations (but feel free to go nuts on an adorable leash or extra cute collar).

 Tip #6: Keep Your Buddy Close

 The buddy system applies to Fido, too.
-While your pet may be used to hanging out in your yard solo, Halloween Night is another story.
-Between strangers, costumes, and general Halloween shenanigans, your pet’s better off trick-or-treating with you or hanging out indoors, away from all of the miniature, sword-wielding ninjas.
+While your pet may be used to hanging out in your yard solo, Halloween night is another story.
+The combination of new people, costumes, and general Halloween shenanigans may overwhelm your pet.
+They will be much better off trick-or-treating with you or hanging out indoors, away from all of the miniature ninjas, princesses, and unicorns.

 Tip #7: Halloween Decorations Are Scary (Really!)

-Halloween decor can range from easy, felt spiders to elaborate set-ups that jump, light up, and scream.
-Make to not leave pets unattended with, say, electrical string lights, jack-o-lanterns with real flames, or that toddler-sized urn of candy corn.
+Halloween decor can range from stretchy spider webs to elaborate props that jump, light up, and scream.
+Don’t leave pets unattended with anything that can put them in danger (i.e. electrical string lights, jack-o-lanterns with real flames, or that huge bowl of candy corn.)

-Follow all these tips to ensure your best Halloween yet!
-And if you’re dressing up, make sure to post a photo on social and use the hashtag #ILYhalloween so we can share the love!
+Follow all these Halloween pet safety tips to ensure your best Halloween yet!
+If you’re dressing up, make sure to post a photo on social and use the hashtag #ILYhalloween so we can share the love!